Bennie Abrahams

+Biography

 Born in Durham, Abrahams was a Labour councillor for the Monkchester ward of Newcastle City Council, and in 1981/2 Lord Mayor of Newcastle.
 He died in January 1990 at the age of 83.

 Abrahams married Marion Shapiro, a concert hall violinist for the Liverpool Philharmonic Orchestra in Liverpool in 1939.
 She also became a Labour councillor in Newcastle.
-They had one son, David Abrahams,a property developer and political activist.
+They had one son, David Abrahams, a property developer and political activist.